Multimodal Causal-Driven Representation Learning for Generalizable Medical Image Segmentation: Experiments

 \subsubsection{Metric.}

 We evaluate model performance using three key metrics.
 The Dice Coefficient (Dice) measures the overlap between predicted and ground truth regions.
 The Intersection over Union (IoU) quantifies the ratio of the intersection to the union of predicted and ground truth regions.
 The Accuracy (Acc) assesses overall correctness.
-Higher values across these metrics indicate better performance.